Luau Airport

-Luau Airport (Aeroporto de Luau) (IATA: UAL, ICAO: FNUA) is an airport serving Luau, a municipality in the Moxico Province of Angola.
+Luau Airport (Aeroporto de Luau) (IATA: UAL, ICAO: FNUA) is an airport serving Luau, a municipality in the Moxico Leste Province of Angola.
 It is near the border between Angola and the Democratic Republic of the Congo.

 In February, 2015, Luau International Airport was opened by Angolan President, José Eduardo dos Santos.
 The new airport is 7 km west of Luau Airport.